Length of Programs

 Final Grade Appeals

-- If not satisfied with the grade and explanation, the student will then appeal to the program director within 1 week after being notified of the instructor’s decision.
-The program director will review the grade determination with the course instructor, and then meet with the student to explain the outcome of the appeal.
+- The Program Director will review the grade determination with the instructor and then meet with the student to explain the result of the appeal.

 Academic Dismissal

 Johnson College makes every effort to assist students in achieving their academic goals; however, the College reserves the right to dismiss students due to poor academic performance or violation of the academic code of conduct.
-An inability to meet the minimum CGPA requirement for two consecutive semesters may result in dismissal from the College.
+An inability to meet the minimum career GPA requirement for two consecutive terms may result in dismissal from the College.

 In such cases, the Office of Academics will notify students of their dismissal via: